 HOW WE WORK

 We are a student-led organisation.
 We design our projects with our Youth Panel on an annual residential and also throughout the year.
-As a result, our programs and activities directly reflect issues the young people are facing and areas they are interested in.
-Over the years this has seen programs including: Film & Social Media, Wellbeing & Mental Health, Digital Skills and the Music Industry.
+As a result, our programmes and activities directly reflect issues the young people are facing and areas they are interested in.
+Over the years this has seen programmes including: Film & Social Media, Wellbeing & Mental Health, Digital Skills and the Music Industry.

 PARTNERS